prebid/Prebid.js/modules/jwplayerRtdProvider.md

     });
 });
 ```
+**Note**: The player ID is the ID of the HTML div element used when instantiating the player.
+You can retrieve this ID by calling `player.id`, where player is the JW Player instance variable.

 **Note**: You may also include `jwTargeting` information in the prebid config's `ortb2.site.ext.data`.
 Information provided in the adUnit will always supersede, and information in the config will be used as a fallback.